Numerical Analysis of Unsteady Implicitly Constituted Incompressible Fluids: Three-Field Formulation

 If $X$ is a Banach space, $C_w([0,T];X)$ will be used to denote the space of continuous functions in time with respect to the weak topology of $X$.
 For $r\in [1,\infty)$ we also define the following useful subspaces:

+In the definition of the space $L_{\text{tr}}^r(Q)^{d\times d}$ above, $\text{tr}(\bm{\tau})$ denotes the usual matrix trace of the $d\times d$ matrix function $\bm{\tau}$.
 In the various estimates the letter $c$ will denote a generic positive constant whose exact value could change from line to line, whenever the explicit dependence on the parameters is not important.